phpvms/docs/docs/customize/theming.md

 #### Assets in the public folder

 While `laravel-theme` has a helper for the `theme_url`, in phpVMS, you should use the `public_asset()` helper function.
 Since phpVMS can run on both shared and on its own, the public folder path could be different.
 The `public_asset()` method takes care of that.

-It's recommended you create a new folder for your theme, under `public/assets`, and then referring to those assets like:
+It's recommended you create a new folder for your theme, under `public/assets` (or, `public_html/assets`, depending on how you uploaded your files), and then referring to those assets like:

 ```php
 echo public_asset('assets/my-theme/img/someimage.png');